Multistage stochastic programs with a random number of stages: dynamic programming equations, solution methods, and application to portfolio selection: Numerical experiments: portfolio selection with a random investment period

 \subsection{Numerical results}

-Our goal in this section is to compare SDDP and SDDP-TSto on the risk-neutral portfolio problem with direct transaction costs given in Section \ref{simpleportpb}.
-All subproblems in the forward and backward passes of SDDP and SDDP-TSto were solved numerically using the interior point solver of the Mosek Optimization Toolbox \cite{mosek}.
+Our goal in this section is to compare SDDP run on an optimization period of $T_{\max}$ stages (i.e., where we assume that the number of stages is known and fixed to $T_{\max}$) and SDDP-TSto on the risk-neutral portfolio problem with direct transaction costs given in Section \ref{simpleportpb}.
+All subproblems in the forward and backward passes of SDDP and SDDP-TSto were solved numerically using the interior point solver of the Mosek Optimization Toolbox \cite{mosek} and the Matlab code was run on a Xeon E5-2670 processor with 384 GB of RAM.
 The following parameters are chosen for our experiments.\\